my-codeworks/ruby-in-the-browser/README.md

 This is where Opal (http://opaljs.org) comes in.
 This is a two part project that consists of a Ruby parser/converter and a Javascript runtime for that.

-Basically it takes Ruby source code and transforms it to Javascript, making a few assuptions along the way.
+Basically it takes Ruby source code and transforms it to Javascript, making a few assumptions along the way.

-These assuptions are then delivered by the Opal Ruby runtime that is basically reimplementing Ruby core and stdlib in Javascript.
+These assumptions are then delivered by the Opal Ruby runtime that is basically reimplementing Ruby core and stdlib in Javascript.

 You'll the Opal test code in the `opal` directory.